leslie-huang/stylest/cran-comments.md

 ## Update

-This is a update.
+This is a (resubmission of an) update.
 In this version I have:

 * Added a new feature for including word level weights in the stylest model.
 * Updated the DOI for the published article which introduced this method.
+* Fixed URL in README.

 ## Release summary